On the number of vertices of projective polytopes: Oriented matroid setting

-We notice that $n(d,t)=\bar n(d,t)$ in the case when $M$ is {\em realizable}.
-In this section we shall provide examples of uniform oriented matroids such that for any acyclic reorientation there are at least $t+1$ interior elements, thus providing upper bounds on $\bar{n}(d,t)$.
-To this end, we briefly outline some facts of the special class, {\em Lawrence oriented matroids,} (see \cite{OM1999,RAMIREZALFONSIN2001} for further details and proofs).
+In this section we shall provide examples of uniform oriented matroids with the property that in any of their acyclic reorientations there are at least $t+1$ interior elements.
+These examples provide upper bounds on $\bar{n}(t,d)$.
+With this aim, we will briefly outline some facts about {\em Lawrence oriented matroids}.
+For further details and proofs on this special class of matroids see \cite{OM1999,RAMIREZALFONSIN2001}.